 Pencil lines go askew, marks go where you don’t want them, composition ideas change.

-Here’s a handy field guide to which types of erasers are the best fit for the job!
+Here’s a guide to which types of erasers are the best fit for the job!

 1. Gum eraser